 Ally was born in Lafayette, LA, but currently lives in New Orleans.
 She has one adorable dog she adores, and her pastimes include painting, pottery, and paddleboarding.

-Ralph Breaux has more than twenty-seven years of litigation experience.
+Ralph Breaux has more than twenty-nine years of litigation experience.
 For several years, he represented one of the largest commercial general contractors located in Louisiana in defense of claims for property damage caused by its construction of large municipal and commercial projects.
 He has also handled a large number of admiralty and maritime claims, construction defect claims, first and third party homeowner’s claims, CGL claims, and claims involving tractor-trailer accidents and serious injuries.
 Mr. Breaux’s experience in automobile and personal lines litigation includes litigating bad faith claims arising out of first and third party claims handling and failure to defend claims, as well as other uninsured motorist, automobile, CGL, and homeowners coverage issues.
 Mr. Breaux has participated in numerous trials in state and federal courts involving serious automobile accidents, as well as commercial and homeowner’s claims, most notably those in which an arson defense was raised.

 In connection with Mr. Breaux’s practice over the last twenty-seven years, he has written numerous appellate briefs and applications for supervisory and remedial writs to all Courts of Appeal for Louisiana, the Louisiana Supreme Court, the United States Fifth Circuit Court of Appeals and the United States Supreme Court.
 Mr. Breaux has also argued appellate matters before the First, Fourth and Fifth Circuit Courts of Appeal.
 In addition to Louisiana state courts, Mr. Breaux has been admitted to practice in the United States District Courts for the Eastern, Middle and Western Districts of Louisiana, the United States District Court for the Southern District of Texas, the United States District Court for the Southern District of Mississippi, and the United States Fifth Circuit Court of Appeals.